microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 as specified above.
 In the method signature, any parameter may be specified as one of the types from the parameterized delegates’ type arguments list.

-In Windows 8, 3rd parties cannot define parameterized delegates.
-Only the parameterized delegates defined by the system are supported.

 Interface Members
 -----------------

-WinRT interfaces support three types of members: methods, properties and events.
+xlang interfaces support three types of members: methods, properties and events.
 Interfaces may not have data fields.

 ### Methods

-WinRT interfaces support methods which take zero or more parameters and return an HRESULT indicating the success or failure of the method call.
+xlang interfaces support methods which take zero or more parameters and return an HRESULT indicating the success or failure of the method call.
 Methods may optionally indicate a single out parameter to be projected as the return value in exception based languages.
 The return value out parameter, if specified, must